Article written by Alexander – Founder and Owner of swissdiverswatches.com

 Below is an Omega Seamaster Professional – quite possibly the epitome of a Swiss Divers Watch – robust, sturdy, elegant, practical and comfortable.
 Swiss Divers Watches are usually versatile all-round watches.
 Some of them are very distinct tool watches but most of them can be used for any occasion.
 The Omega SMP below can be used in the ocean, in the outback, for social occasions, parties and life’s special occasions – such as ceremonies, weddings, festivities, dates, banquets or black tie events:

 Here is my list of positive attributes and properties that in my mind make Swiss Divers Watches the ideal watches:

 - Sapphire crystal glass is standard – it’s hard and extremely scratch resistant.
 Measures 9/10 on Mohs scale of mineral hardness.

 - Solid and well built watches that are made to last.

 - Multi-task usability and versatility – Swiss Divers Watches can be used for almost any occasion.

 - You would be potentially saving your money by opting for a Swiss Divers Watch.
-You don’t need to change your watch when you go from your office to the beach, from the beach to the ocean, from the ocean back to the beach and from the beach to an evening festivity, party, exclusive dinner or date.
+You don’t need to change your watch when you go from your office to the beach, from the beach to the ocean, from the ocean back to the beach and from the beach to an evening festivity, party, exclusive dinner, date or a black tie event.
 Why have 2-3 watches on a daily or weekly basis when one single divers watch can easily replace them?
 You simply can’t go wrong with a Swiss Divers Watch.